 This happens on the GrowBig account this weekend.
 Their documentation says the Let’s Encrypt SSL (without wildcard) should take effect immediately.
 Here’s the link to the doc which says it.
+Here’s the details story for Let’s Encrypt SSL problem on SiteGround.

 It’s doesn’t work